 - Accurate Documentation

 "If you didn't document it, it's the same as if you didn't do it."
-Anyone who enters anything into a patient encounter must make sure the documentation is detailed, accurate and thorough.
-Telehealth is no exception; complete and accurate documentation for the patient condition is a requirement for good patient care and to ensure proper reimbursement for services provided.
+Anyone who enters anything into a patient encounter must make sure the documentation is detailed, accurate, and thorough.
+Telehealth is no exception; complete and accurate documentation of the patient's condition is a requirement for good patient care and to ensure proper reimbursement for services provided.